How To Make Your Own Language in 4 Easy Steps

 Alphabet: A separate glyph for each consonant and vowel.

-Real world examples: English and Spanish.
+Real world examples: Our own romantic alphabet (such as English and Spanish).

 Syllabary: Entire syllables receive their own glyph.
 Similar to but slightly different from an abugida.